spierala/mini-rx-store/docs/docs/fs-select.md

 ## Memoized Selectors

-You can use memoized selectors also with the FeatureStore...
+You can use memoized selectors also with the Feature Store...
 You only have to omit the feature name when using `createFeatureSelector`.
-This is because the `FeatureStore` is operating on a specific feature state already (the corresponding feature name has been provided in the constructor).
+This is because the Feature Store is operating on a specific feature state already (the corresponding feature key has been provided in the constructor).

 ```ts title="todo-feature-store.ts"
 import { createFeatureSelector, createSelector } from 'mini-rx-store';